Effective toughness of heterogeneous materials with rate-dependent fracture energy

-To conclude, our study shows that the classical LEFM equation of motion of cracks quantitatively predicts crack dynamics at toughness discontinuities.
-The crack arrests if it is slower than a threshold speed that is primarily dependent on the toughness contrast and independent of the topology of the microstructure (\emph{i.e.}, obstacle thickness), \textit{i.e.}, (\ref{eq:vthres}).
-When the crack penetrates the obstacle, it reacts by instantaneously adapting its speed, which is mediated by the rate-dependent fracture energy combined with inertia, \textit{i.e.}, (\ref{eq:eqmot_jump_lin}).
+In summary, our study shows that the classical LEFM equation of motion of cracks quantitatively predicts crack dynamics at toughness discontinuities.
+The crack arrests if it is slower than a threshold speed that is primarily dependent on the toughness contrast and independent of the characteristic size of the microstructure (\emph{i.e.}, obstacle thickness), \textit{i.e.}, (\ref{eq:vthres}).
+When the crack penetrates the tougher/weaker obstacle, it reacts by instantaneously adapting its speed, which is mediated by the rate-dependent fracture energy combined with inertia, \textit{i.e.}, (\ref{eq:eqmot_jump_lin}).
 Finally, the heterogeneous material presents an increased effective (homogenized) toughness because of high fluctuations in crack speed between obstacles and matrix, and the rate-dependent nature of the fracture energy.
 Direct experimental validation of (\ref{eq:eqmot_jump_lin}) and (\ref{eq:vthres}) is challenging due to limited temporal resolution and fluctuations in $\fracenergy$, but increased toughness contrast and focus on a single interface could provide a path to overcome these limitations.

-What are the practical implications of our findings for material design?
-The crack arrest criterion in periodic heterogeneous materials is derived in terms of a critical incident speed ${\vtr \approx \Delta \Gamma_0/(\gamma + \Gamma^O/\cR)}$ below which an obstacle is capable of stopping a crack.
-It is worth noting that this is a local mechanism, so even a very thin obstacle can cause the crack to arrest.
-Thus, the rate-dependent factor $\gamma$ and the obstacle toughness $\Gamma^O$ can be selected for designing flaw insensitive materials, whose resistance to crack propagation -- or ability to prevent a crack to grow indefinitely -- is directly proportional to the obstacle toughness but independent of the obstacle density.